coder/docs/setup/upgrade/considerations.md

 This article, however, includes information you should be aware of prior to upgrading, such as architecture updates and breaking changes.

+## Upgrading to v1.29

+Previously, Coder applied a `UNIQUE` constraint to usernames, but only the case-sensitive form (not the lowercase username).
+This release changes the constraint so that it also applies to the lowercase form of the username and ensures that all users have unique, lowercase usernames.

+If there are multiple usernames where the only differences are the casing, the duplicates will be renamed as follows:

+- Sort each group of usernames (e.g., username, Username, UserName) by its case-sensitive form
+- The first username remains untouched; Coder appends a number to subsequent usernames (e.g., Username2, UserName3)

+This means that any usernames that are already lowercase remain unchanged, since they will be first in the sort group.

 ## Upgrading from v1.25 to v1.26

 - Beginning with `1.26`, Coder requires the use of Kubernetes `1.20` or later.